Historical Marker Details

 A MEMORIAL TO THE PERSONNEL OF THE SECOND FREMONT EXPLORING EXPEDITION TO OREGON AND NORTH CALIFORNIA.

 The reports of this expedition directed the migration of the Western Settlement toward the Oregon Country which hitherto had been merely a rendezvous for trappers.
-On December 16th, …
+On December 16th, 1843 the expedition while enroute from The Dalles of the Columbia to Sutters Fort on …

 Read More